zach-capalbo/vartiste/src/static/instructions.md

   that:
   - Use a brush that doesn't connect lines (most of the textured brushes)
   - Use a different method for unwrapping your model UV map

-## Gallery

-Click on any of the entries below to load them into VARTISTE.

-<div id="gallery-content"></div>

-Got a cool VARTISTE drawing?
-[Submit it here!](https://gitlab.com/zach-geek/vartiste/-/issues/new?issue%5Btitle%5D=New%20Gallery%20Submission&issue%5Bdescription%5D=Please%20add%20a%20preview%20and%20a%20link)

 ## Issues